 A. Yes, unless you take an Educational or Medical Leave.
 Students who are not enrolled for one or more semesters without an Educational or Medical Leave must reapply to the University.

-Q. What if I have completed my coursework but am finishing my Directed Research Project and/or the Student Learning Portfolio?
+Q. What if I have completed my coursework but not the Student Learning Portfolio?

 A. If you have completed your coursework but have to finish the Student Learning Portfolio you must enroll in GS-700 to maintain your enrollment up until and including the semester you wish to graduate.

 Q. How do I enroll in GS-700?

 Q. How many courses should I take each semester?

 A. It depends on how fast you want to complete the program.
 If you are a full-time student, you should take four courses per term.
 If you are a part-time student, you should take two courses per term.

 Q. How many required course are there and how many electives do I have to take?

 A. As stated above, you must take eight required courses and five electives.

 Q. Is there a required sequence of courses?

 A. No, but you must take all core course prior to taking PPA 697 (Directed Research) so we recommend that you take the core courses as early as possible.

 Q. How do I decide which electives to take?